(See also Overview of Decreased Erythropoiesis.)

 Myeloid metaplasia may result in splenomegaly, particularly in patients with storage diseases.
 In severe cases, symptoms of anemia and of the underlying disorder may be present.
-Massive splenomegaly can cause abdominal pressure, early satiety, and left upper quadrant abdominal pain; hepatomegaly may be present.
-Hepatosplenomegaly is rare with myelofibrosis from malignant tumors.
+Massive splenomegaly can cause abdominal pressure, early satiety, cachexia, portal hypertension, and left upper quadrant abdominal pain; hepatomegaly may be present.
+Hepatosplenomegaly is rare with myelofibrosis due to malignant tumors.

 X-rays, if obtained incidentally, may disclose bony lesions (myelosclerosis) characteristic of long-standing myelofibrosis or other osseous changes (ie, osteoblastic or lytic lesions of a tumor), suggesting the cause of anemia.